HuanyuKuo/Bayesian_Filtering_Method/README.md

 # Bayesian Filtering Method
-A Python program that applies Bayesian filtering method to estimate the selection-coefficient from barcode-lineage-tracking data.
+**A Python program that applies Bayesian filtering method (BFM) to estimate the selection-coefficient from barcode-count data for barcode-lineage-tracking (BLT) experiment.**

 The central concept of this method is the Bayesian probability distribution on the lineage's selection-coefficient, which is updated one data point at a time (prior -> posterior).
 At each time step, global parameters (experimental noise & population’s mean selection-coefficient) are estimated based on the current knowledge of individual lineages.
-All individual lineage is classified into adaptive or neutral class.
+All individual lineages are classified into adaptive or neutral class.
 The Bayesian estimate of selection coefficient, for single lineage, is simply the mean of posterior distribution of individual adpative lineage.

-* Before you run the code, check System Request and Data Setting.
+* Before you run the code, check **System Request** and **Data Setting**.
 * Execute the program
   ```sh
   python ./main_scripts/main.py
   ```
+* Example of input barcode-data "./input/Data_BarcodeCount_simuMEE_20220213.txt", with running results under "./output/"
+* A simulation program is provided as a data generator for barcode-lineage-tracking.
+You could play with it and use simulation data to test the BFM code.
+* This project aims to (1) identify adpative barcode (2) estimate the selection coefficient for each adaptive lineaege (3) infer the trajectory of mean-fitness (i.e. population mean of selection coefficient) (4) estimate the systematic noise in BLT experiment.

 ## System Request
 1. Python version > 2.6
 2. Libraries (Run a test code to check libraries)